MahmoudBakr23/personal-blog-site/src/content/blog/single-table-inheritance.md

 end
 ```

-At this point, both `SportCar` and `LuxuryCar` models are tied to the `cars` table, and the `type` column will help differentiate between the two.
+At this point, both `SportsCar` and `LuxuryCar` models are tied to the `cars` table, and the `type` column will help differentiate between the two.

 ### Update the `Company` model relationships